IEvangelist/davidpine.net/content/blog/angular-color-game.md

 }
 ```

 The `game-engine.service` has the possible states that the app can exhibit and each state represents a different way in the application.
-For example, when there are less that two players we enter the `'usersRequired'` state.
+For example, when there are less than two players we enter the `'usersRequired'` state.
 This updates the `instructions.component` appropriately, and disables certain controls, etc. Likewise, when we have enough players - the instructions change to "instruct" the players on what to do next.

-For more details, I encourage you to dig into the source code that is publicly available up on <a href='https://github.com/IEvangelist/color-game' target='_blank'><i class='fa fa-github'></i> GitHub here</a>.
-Also, the application is <a href='http://bit.ly/kids-color-game' target='_blank'>hosted here</a>.
+For more details, I encourage you to dig into the source code that is publicly available up on {{< i fa-github >}} {{< url-link "GitHub here" "https://github.com/IEvangelist/color-game" >}}.
+Also, the application is {{< url-link "hosted here" "https://bit.ly/kids-color-game" >}}.
 This game isn't styled for mobile devices, because ... well that would have taken more time than I had over the weekend to do.
-I hope you enjoy it and that it helps solves some of the simple little decision making quarrels parents experience!
+I hope you enjoy it and that it helps solves some of the simple little decision-making quarrels parents experience!